-

 Are there any strong examples of disruption through fintech in your jurisdiction?

-The DLT Bill introduced the possibility to issue and transfer ledger-based securities exclusively by a technical transfer on a blockchain or distributed-ledger, which is recognised in Switzerland as valid even without the physical transfer of a document or paper (required for traditional certificated securities) and/or a written assignment (required for traditional simple uncertificated securities) or a booking implemented by a central securities depository (required for book-entry securities).
-All rights that can be certificated in securities up to now can also be structured as ledger-based securities, ie, in principle all contractual rights including receivables and shares in corporations.
-Therefore, tokenisation has become a lot easier since the introduction of the DLT Bill in February 2021.
-The DLT Bill also introduced a new authorisation category for DLT trading facilities.
-Switzerland is still waiting for the Swiss Financial Market Supervisory Authority (FINMA) to grant the first license for a DLT trading facility.
-It will be interesting to see if this will kick-off a bigger trend towards tokenisation and asset tokens (ie, securities) and whether such DLT trading facilities could become strong competitors to traditional trading venues.
+The entry into force of the DLT Bill on 1 February 2021 introduced the possibility to issue and transfer ledger-based securities exclusively by a technical transfer on a blockchain or distributed-ledger.
+In Switzerland, this method is recognised as valid, even without the transfer of a document or paper (as required for traditional certificated securities) and/or a written assignment (as required for traditional simple uncertificated securities) or a booking implemented by a central securities depository (as required for book-entry securities).
+All rights that can be certificated in securities can now also be structured as ledger-based securities, ie, in principle all contractual rights including receivables and shares in corporations.
+Therefore, tokenisation has been significantly simplified since the introduction of the DLT Bill.

 Switzerland: Fintech